beekpr/examples/home-screen-widget/profiles/DEVELOPERS_PORTAL.md

 Every new widget developed by Beekeeper or by third party developers must be defined and registered as a widget type.

 A widget type is defined by:
-* `type`: The unique name of the widget type e.g. ("streams" for the Streams widget)
+* `type`: The unique name of the widget type, e.g. ("streams" for the Streams widget)
 * `propertiesSchema`: a dictionary of input properties that can be configured and which represents the customizable input data for the widget
 * `url`: The relative url path to fetch the widget
 * `featureFlags`: The necessary feature flags that the user has to have in order for the widget to be displayed